 Egyptians worshiped a cat-headed goddess, Bast (or Bastet).
 In her animal form (Egyptian deities always had two forms), she became a black cat.
 To curry her favor, families often kept black cats in their homes.

-In Celtic mythology, you find a a fairy called Cat Sith.
+In Celtic mythology, you find a fairy called Cat Sith.
 She transformed into a black cat.
 If you left a saucer of milk on your doorstep on Samhain (which falls on October 31st; it served as the predecessor of Halloween), she blessed your household.

 Scottish belief held that a black cat entering your house promised prosperity for anyone living in the house.